KDM-LAB/Evaluation-Framework-for-Personalized-Summarization/README.md

-# Evaluation Metric for Personalized Summarization<sub>sub</sub>
+# Evaluation Metric for Personalized Summarization
-Developing an evaluation metric "Effective degree of insensitivity w.r.t subjectivity (e-DINS<sub>sub</sub>)" for better ranking personalized text summarization models.
+Developing an evaluation metric "Effective degree of insensitivity (e-DINS)" for better ranking personalized text summarization models.
+##e-DINS<sub>sub</sub>
+##e-DINS<sub>TV</sub>
+The study aims to introduce a new metric e − DINS<sub>TV</sub> which considers the rate of change of model generated summaries when compared to rate of change of user profiles with respect to time.
+The perception of saliency is subjective and in case of temporal variance, it changes overtime for each user.
 ## {PENS}: A Dataset and Generic Framework for Personalized News Headline Generation
 This is a Pytorch implementation of [PENS](https://www.microsoft.com/en-us/research/uploads/prod/2021/06/ACL2021_PENS_Camera_Ready_1862_Paper.pdf).